rudymatela/leancheck/doc/faq.md

 	> list :: [Int]
 	[0, 1, 2, 3, 4, 5, 6, 7, ...]

+__Memory consumption__ LeanCheck is more memory intensive when compared to QuickCheck.
+With LeanCheck you may run out of memory when you're running tens of millions of tests depending on your datatype.

 What are the differences between enumerative and random testing?
 ----------------------------------------------------------------